 Under the direction of the University-wide Doctor of Philosophy Board, opportunities for study for the degree of Doctor of Philosophy are available in the School of Medicine in biochemistry, cellular, and molecular biology; biological chemistry; biomedical engineering; cellular and molecular medicine; cellular and molecular physiology; cross-disciplinary biomedical sciences; functional anatomy and evolution; health sciences informatics; history of science, medicine and technology; human genetics; immunology; molecular biophysics; neuroscience; pathobiology; and pharmacology and molecular sciences.
 A Master of Arts degree is offered in medical and biological illustration and in history of medicine.
-A Master of Science degree is offered in anatomy education, applied health sciences informatics, and health sciences informatics.
+A Master of Science degree is offered in anatomy education, applied health sciences informatics, health sciences informatics, and medical physics.
 The requirements for the different degrees are established by the Doctor of Philosophy Board of the University, the School of Medicine's Committee on Masters and PhD Programs, program faculty, and administrators.

 Requirements which must be met by all candidates: